Delo1999/Delo1999/README.md

 - 👋 Hi, I’m Dilovan (@Delo1999)
 - 👀 I’m interested in coding, games, boardgames, training, traveling & networking.
 - 📫 How to reach me?
-You can reach me here on Github or via email at dilovanhassan@hotmail.com
+You can reach me here on Github, on LinkedIn: https://www.linkedin.com/in/dilovan-hassan/ or via email at dilovanhassan@hotmail.com
 - Feel free to check out my portfolio down below☺️
 - 💼 Portfolio: https://Dilovan.dev